Shelbert-o/mobilebaydsa/_posts/events/2026-01-10-member-meeting.markdown

 description: "There is a general member meeting on January 10, 4:30 - 6 PM, at the Ben May Library Auditorium."
 ---

 There is a general member meeting on January 10, 4:30 - 6 PM, at the Ben May Library Auditorium.
+It will be hybrid through Zoom; attendance only for members in good standing.

 {% leaflet_map {"center" : [30.686660, -88.050584],
                  "zoom" : 10} %}